|

 The Galileo Others

-of the Prime Directive is conspicuous by its absense.
-One of
+stories where mention of the Prime Directive is conspicuous by its absence.

-the other more notable cases occurs in "The Galileo Seven"
+One of the other more notable cases occurs in an episode we've already

 position against some native creatures on an asteroid who are

-quite far from achieving warp drive, and having a hard time
+quite far from achieving warp drive, and he is having a hard time

 keeping his crew from mutinying.
 Starfleet's Prime Directive